 If fans are heading to another FIFA World Cup™ fixture after the match, they won't drive up vehicle emissions and air miles by travelling for hours between host cities.
 Unlike previous editions of the tournament, no 2022 FIFA World Cup Qatar™ venue will be more than an hour away from any other.
 Located in the geographical centre of our proposed tournament venues, Khalifa International Stadium is particularly well placed for onward travel.

 A historic stadium, with a sustainable future

-Every effort made in the stadium's renovation, down to the use of energy-saving lighting and bathroom fittings, contributed to the arena achieving its goal of Global Sustainability Assessment System (GSAS) certification – a first for a renovation project.
+Every effort made in the stadium's renovation, down to the use of energy-saving lighting and bathroom fittings.
+Khalifa International Stadium is the first 2022 FIFA World Cup™ venue to achieve the goal of Global Sustainability Assessment System (GSAS) certification.
 Even a venue as historic as Khalifa International Stadium recognises that sustainability is an integral part of its future.